 Perhaps it would be better to just dump Money and get it over with, going through the pain of a transition rather than implementing a fix.
-My opinion today is that keeping Money alive (for as long as possible) is the better option.
-How many of the other software packages will thrive and grow, and which will bite the dust?
+My opinion was (and still is) that keeping Money alive for as long as possible is a better option.
+Which of the new-breed software packages will thrive and grow, and which will bite the dust?
 I have no idea, but I do know that I don't want to be a guinea pig, or lose all my past data.

 Microsoft offers Money Plus Deluxe Sunset as a free download.
 This is a final (free) edition of Money, but does not include any built-in online features.
 This is great for Money users, as it allows installation on new computers without having to worry about whether it can be "activated".
 Add the PocketSense script package, and you're all set for direct connect updates.

 Note: Existing Money users should remove online connections for their accounts in the existing Money data file before installing the Sunset Edition.
 Users report that the Sunset edition does not allow online connections to be deleted.
 Use of alternate means of data import (such as the software provided on this site) may be more difficult to implement when accounts are still configured for online statements within Money.

 Money has a useful import feature, providing a back-door path to gathering online updates.
 In its simplest implementation, the user goes to each of their financial institutions and downloads their latest transactions, subsequently importing the resulting files into Money.
 If you only have a single online account, this option wouldn't be too onerous.
 By no surprise, many of us have more than two or three accounts, and repeating the cycle over and over again each time we want to update would be less than satisfactory.
 Fortunately, we don't have to.